dhanur350/Problems_Solution/Readme.md

 ## LeetCode , HackerRank and other coding porblems solutions practice repository

+- Just a reminder that all headerfiles are included automatically by these all coding problems websites.

 ## Notes

 - The statement: `scanf("%[^\n]%*c", s);` will not work because the last statement will read a newline character, \n, from the previous line.
 This can be handled in a variety of ways.